-- Dummied Out: Sprites of Robotnik as he appeared in the American SatAM cartoon are buried in the game's code, suggesting the possibility of a western release that, sadly, never came to be.
+- Sprites of Robotnik as he appeared in the American SatAM cartoon are buried in the game's code, as well as an English translation of the game's dialogue, suggesting plans for localized western release that, sadly, never came to be.

 - Evil Laugh: Dr. Eggman does this all the time.
 And it's not his usual "hohohohoho".

 - Game-Over Man: Dr. Eggman will laugh evilly at you after your game is over (either by getting killed or by completing all levels).

 - Gotta Catch Them All: You can recover some health if you beat a level with 50% or more of it's rings.